OxalisCommunity/oxalis/doc/install/install-v2.md

 ## Installation steps

+1. Install Tomcat and configure it for SSL on port 443.
+Please, do not change this port.
+Most other access points need to communicate with you and their fascist department (operations) usually frowns upon opening non-standard ports. **Do not use your PEPPOL certificate as an SSL certificate!**

 1. Download latest version from https://github.com/difi/oxalis.
 Unfortunately we are no longer able to provide binary downloadable versions due to the fact that GitHub no longer supports it.

+1. Download and install [Metro 2.2.1-1](https://metro.java.net/2.2.1-1/) You need Apache ant for this.
+This guide assumes you have made "ant" available in your execution path.
+Metro is the SOAP stack being used by Oxalis and is very much required :-)
+    1. On a Linux/Unix/Mac: `sudo ant -Dtomcat.home=$TOMCAT_HOME -f metro-on-tomcat.xml install`
+    1. On Windows do this: `ant -Dtomcat.home="%TOMCAT_HOME%" -f metro-on-tomcat.xml install`

 1. Determine a download directory ("Download directory") and download the Oxalis software distribution.